 Why do students appear to sometimes make really bad decisions about their revision?
 Is there a difference between what you want and what you need?
-The answer, may be found in one of the most famous marketing campaigns ever.
+The answer may be found, surprisingly, in one of the most famous marketing campaigns ever...

 In the 1980’s, Pepsi launched a pioneering advertising campaign to dislodge Coke from their number one “soda-spot”.
 The advert showed that in a blind taste test, consumers preferred a sip of Pepsi vs a sip of Coke.

 In hindsight, Coke didn’t need to do anything.
-It turns out, that people only preferred a sip of Pepsi, as it was sweeter.
-But it was too sweet to drink a bottle of, so people continued to buy Coke instead.
-This is a great example of what people think they like and prefer not being what they really want in the long run.
+It turns out that people only preferred a sip of Pepsi because it was sweeter.
+But it was too sweet to drink a whole bottle of, so people continued to buy Coke instead.
+This is a great example of the difference between what people think they like and prefer and what they actually want in the long run.

 How can this relate to students?

 There are many examples of students confusing their initial preference with what is actually best for them.
-We will look at three distinct but related areas; revision, deadlines and learning styles.
+We will look at three distinct but related areas:

 How do you want to revise?